No booking fees on the app

 Nottingham to Birmingham New Street train travel guide

-The train journey from Nottingham to Birmingham New Street combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Nottingham, you can get to Birmingham New Street in just 1h 9m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Nottingham to Birmingham New Street is efficient and offers a scenic and comfortable experience.
+With frequent departures from Nottingham, you can reach Birmingham New Street in just 1h 9m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking